- Posted January 21, 2014 by

 At the time of this report it's cold, windy, snowy 16 degree and dropping here in Manhattan.
 The snow continues to fall as shop owners constantly shoveling the sideways outside their doorways.
 Shivering city slickers bundled up and try to handle it the best they can by getting extra groceries and staying inside.
 Most New Yorkers still had to go into work today so they trekked through the cold in the snow with heavy coats and boots on.
 The MTA busses and trains are working but the buses are moving slowly and some say 'out of service' as they pass by frozen commuters huddling on the sidewalks.
 The snow plows are out in full force with the chains strapped to their tires.
 And a broken down school bus was towed away in the early evening.
 There is still lots of hustle and bustle as the police and firemen rush about dealing with the usually chaos of NYC a midst this harsh winter snow storm.

-CNN iReporter Nyle Lynn is a professional actress working and living in Manhattan.
-This iReport was shot by her husband Shane Maritch on a Nikon D800.
+CNN iReporter Nyle Lynn is an actress working and living in Manhattan.
+This iReport was shot by her husband, photographer Shane Maritch on a Nikon D800.

 To learn more about Nyle you can go to www.nylelynn.com